Gingerbread89fp/mad_2cwk50/README.md

 #### Code download and setup

-The code can be easily downloaded from GitHub.
+The code can be downloaded from GitHub.

-Using the terminal/command window:
+Use the terminal/command window and run:

 ```bash
 #clone code from repository: